- Our Process

 Today, however, many Avaya system owners are at a crossroads.
 Why?
 Avaya’s recent financial woes, coupled with its software support strategy, have together forced many Avaya system owners to make a very difficult decision.

 Take a turn to the right and you will choose to invest a lot of money in your Avaya systems, both in terms of upgrades and very expensive software support.
 This could be a good decision for some companies.
-Take a turn to the left and you will choose to replace your Avaya systems, most frequently with solutions from Cisco and/or Microsoft.
+Take a turn to the left and you will choose to replace your Avaya systems with systems like Microsoft Teams.
 For Avaya system owners who take that turn to the right, an Avaya support contract may be the best option.
 For customers who turn left, TMP can provide tremendous value, with significantly higher service levels and contracts that are far less expensive.
 In Continuant’s case, for companies that choose to “turn left,” we will also partner with you to transition to your new systems, even providing help with Day 1 and Day 2 support during the transition.

 No doubt that TPM merits careful consideration and evaluation by the Avaya system owner.
 In future articles, we’ll cover a range of topics related to Avaya, and take a good hard look at how Avaya has positioned itself in the UC world of the future—a world, I might add, that is dominated by Cisco (for the past decade) and Microsoft (in the decade to come).